RaphaelIT7/gmod-holylib/docs/luapack.md

 4. Off-peak, set `holylib_gmoddatapack_luapack_enable 1`.
 Confirm the log reports one immutable generation, the object exists on FastDL, and the manifest is non-empty.
 5. Join with downloads enabled.
 Confirm one `.bsp` HTTP object, a READY log for the pinned generation, and successful completion of Requesting Lua.
 6. Start a throttled join on generation G1, modify a registered Lua file to publish G2, and confirm that join still acknowledges/uses G1 while new joins use G2.
 7. Join with `cl_downloadfilter none`.
-Confirm the client prints guidance, sends no READY, receives normal per-file Lua, and reaches the game rather than remaining in limbo.
+Confirm the client prints guidance, sends no READY, receives native per-file Lua after the full bootstrap/init file, and reaches the game rather than remaining in limbo.
 8. Corrupt or remove the FastDL object and repeat.
-Confirm MD5/decompression/missing failures stay vanilla.
+Confirm MD5/decompression/missing failures take the same native fallback.
 9. Exercise the kill switch during a join and confirm subsequent requests are real files, not stubs.
 10. Watch netchannel and HTTP byte counts at production population before expanding rollout.